-Innovative Drip Tray Liners
+Custom Drip Tray Liners Case Study

-Leaking drip trays allowed slurry to leak onto employees and negatively impact ore processing by allowing water to funnel into the secondary crusher bins, which then washed out the fines.
+Leaking drop trays allowed slurry to leak onto employees and negatively impact ore processing by allowing water to funnel into the secondary crusher bins, which then washed out the fines.
 These fines were causing the MP 800 crusher to “pancake” and potentially damage the crusher.

-Collaboration led to a design with overlapping leading and trailing edges, creating a watertight system within the existing drip trays.
+The collaboration led to a design with overlapping leading and trailing edges, creating a watertight system within the existing drip trays.
 Other design features allowed a tight seal at the head pulleys.